No Fixed Address Man Jailed After Ambulance Joyride Sparks Chaos in Leeds

-Peter Sayner, aged 42, of no fixed address, has been charged with two counts of assaulting an emergency worker, aggravated vehicle taking, dangerous driving, driving while disqualified, and driving without insurance.
+Peter Sayner, 42, with no fixed address, faces a raft of serious charges after a wild ambulance joyride in Leeds.
+He’s been charged with two counts of assaulting emergency workers, aggravated vehicle taking, dangerous driving, driving while disqualified, and driving without insurance.

-Sayner appeared at Leeds Magistrates Court and was remanded in custody to appear at Leeds Crown Court" data-wpil-keyword-link="linked" data-wpil-monitor-id="62651">Leeds Crown Court on December 23.
+Sayner appeared at Leeds Magistrates Court and was remanded in custody.
+He is due to face Leeds Crown Court on December 23 for the next stage of his case.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.